 Much of it comes down to personal preference, your priorities, and what era of history you like best.
 Some would contend that the greatest off-road trucks were made in the 1940s, 1960s, or 1980s.
 Some would say the best off-roading trucks come from America, or England, or Germany, depending on brand loyalty and preference for luxury or amenities.
 If you prioritize simplicity and ease of repair, odds are good you'd never own anything made after 1994.
 If you don't care about electronics and complexity, you probably like modern computers that can handle any terrain condition.

 This might be Jeep's hardest-core off-roader to date, including the old CJ.
 In an odd departure from the "bigger is better" evolution of most models, the current JK is actually 2.5 inches shorter in overall length than the TJ it replaced.
 Much as it might pain some to admit, the JK is everything the CJ was, plus 40 years of development, electronic controls, and a lot more power.
 About the only bad thing you can say about the JK is that it's much more complicated than the CJ, and electronic-everything isn't exactly ideal off road.
 But, that's just how it is these days.
-If you can deal with that, the JK is no joke at all.